diwassapkota805/diwassapkota805/README.md

 [Linkedin](https://www.linkedin.com/in/diwassapkota) [Resume]() <br />

- I'm a computer science student at the University of Texas at Arlington,</br>
+  I'm a computer science student with a passion for technology and a</br>
+  drive to constantly improve my skills.
+With a graduation date set</br>
- set to graduate in May 2025.I'm passionate about programming and eager </br>
+  in May 2025, I am eager to gain hands-on experience and contribute to </br>
- to expand my knowledge and skills in the field.</br>
+  the development of innovative software solutions.

 ![Diwas's GitHub stats](https://github-readme-stats.vercel.app/api?username=diwassapkota805&show_icons=true&theme=radical)